-- Exhibitor must accompany exhibit and be interviewed.
+- 1. Exhibitor must accompany exhibit and be interviewed.
 If exhibitor cannot be present for interview, he/she must contact superintendent. - 2.
-To be eligible for the St. Clair County 4-H & Youth Rifle, Trap & B-B Gun Shoot, an exhibitor must either exhibit a gun safety poster, size 14"x22" (half sheet of poster board) or a project record book (ages 11-19) at either Winter Achievement or at the St. Clair 4-H gun Shoot.
+To be eligible for the St. Clair County 4-H & Youth Shoot for B-B gun Air Rifle, Rifle, Muzzleloading, trap or Skeet, an exhibitor must either exhibit a gun safety poster, size 14"x22" (half sheet of poster board) or a project record book (ages 11-19) at either Winter Achievement or at the St. Clair 4-H gun Shoot.
 All safety posters and record books must have a fair exhibit tag attached to them when handed in on the day of the shoot.
 Posters must be on some phase of Gun Safety.
 One poster per exhibitor.
 Poster cannot have any 3-D objects. - 3.
 All shooting sports and archery targets and safety posters that are not picked up will be discarded at 9 a.m. on Sunday.